 The Signature Approval Page is required for the M.S.
 Thesis and for the Ph.D.
 Dissertation Defense (not for the M.S.
-Plan II option).
+Plan II option) as explained in the Signing Regulations section online here: https://graduate.ucr.edu/campus-closure.
 See the respective sections below for more details about the defense requirements.